-Click on the Brish menu, start typing for “software”, and then click on the “Software & Updates.”
+Click on the Brish menu, start typing for “software,” and then click on “Software & Updates.”

 Click on the “Updates” tab.
-If you are on 18.04 LTS: Make sure the “Notify me of a new Ubuntu version” drop-down menu is set to “For long-term support versions.”
-Set it to “For any new version” if you are using 19.10.
+If you are on 18.04 LTS, ensure the “Notify me of a new Ubuntu version” drop-down menu is set to “For long-term support versions.”
+Set it to “For any new version” if you use 19.10.

 3. Force Update Manager

-Press Alt+F2 and type in sudo update-manager -c -d in the command box as shown and click “Run”.
+Press Alt+F2, type in sudo update-manager -c -d in the command box as shown, and click “Run.”

-This is it.
-Your last chance to think.
+This is it—your last chance to think.
 Once you click on “Start Upgrade” from here, there is no going back.
 The updater tool will summarize a helpful list of what will happen to your system, including the apps that get installed, deleted libraries, and, most importantly, the deleted Apps.
 Your primary attention should be on the “Remove” items that will be deleted due to conflict in dependencies.
 You can reinstall all of them later.
-In my case, it listed atom, gimp plugin, Shutter app, libgoo-canvas-perl that is required for Shutter editing functionality, and VirtualBox.
+In my case, it listed atom, gimp plugin, Shutter app, libgoo-canvas-perl required for Shutter editing functionality, and VirtualBox.
 I can reinstall all these without any issues.
-Hence, I would click on “Start Upgrade”.
+Hence, I would click on “Start Upgrade.”